Why Sell with Divine Consign?

 Pay: show me the money

-Divine Consign – ALL consignors are paid 70% of their sales and we deduct a consignor fee based on the number of items you enter before mailing the checks.
-At most other local sales, you have to work the sale to receive 70% AND you have to pay your consignor fee AHEAD.
+Divine Consign – ALL consignors pay Divine Consign 30% of their sales and a consignor fee based on the number of items you enter before mailing the checks.
+At most other local sales, you have to work the sale to pay that little AND you have to pay your consignor fee AHEAD.
 If you end up not being able to drop-off you’re out that money with no opportunity to recoup it!

 Our consignors set their prices and decide whether or not to let their items be discounted.
 The sweet spot for setting a price is generally 75% OFF retail.
 Haggling is not allowed.
-The average consignor sold over $400 worth of items last season.
+The average consignor sold $450 worth of items last season.

 Traffic: if you build it, they will come

 Divine Consign – Sometimes we feel like Divine Consign really is the “Field of Dreams”.
 We have so many wonderful, focused, savvy shoppers.
 Since we are the longest-running pop-up consignment shop we have thousands of moms and dads, grandmas and grandpas, kids, teachers, daycare owners, and church staff come to us for gently-used, quality children’s merchandise.
 They come looking for great bargains with great value.
 You won’t get that kind of traffic on a Facebook Markeplace, at your own garage or on Craigslist or Ebay.
 And definitely not in the time span of three days.

 We think Divine Consign is the best choice but don’t take our word for it.
 Try us out!